 Many parents may assume that it’s dangerous to share a bed while feeding a baby as the likelihood is that you will fall asleep during the process, especially when it’s in the middle of the night

-The book reassuringly explains how and why many breastfeeding mothers can responsibly share their bed with their baby and offers seven key criteria that allows parents to evaluate the possible risks in their individual situations and prepare themselves for the task ahead.
-It’s a must have invaluable how-to guide for any nursing parent who wants a good night’s sleep while making sure that their baby is completely safe and satisfied.
+The book reassuringly explains how and why many breastfeeding mothers can responsibly share their bed with their baby and offers seven key criteria that allow parents to evaluate the possible risks in their individual situations and prepare themselves for the task ahead.
+It’s a must-have invaluable how-to guide for any nursing parent who wants a good night’s sleep while making sure that their baby is completely safe and satisfied.

 Details include How To:

 • Sleep better tonight in under ten minutes with the QuickStart guide—and sleep safer every night with the Safe Sleep Seven checklist

 • Sort out the facts and fictions of bed-sharing and SIDS (Sudden Infant Death Syndrome)